 Latest News on Short Deck Poker:

-A comprensive, honest review of the hottest new global, online poker room, plus all the answers to frequently asked questions about the GGPoker.
+A comprensive, honest review of the hottest new global, online poker site, plus all the answers to frequently asked questions about GGPoker.

 Once again, GGPoker raises the amount it will award in monthly promotions.

 This is the biggest promotional giveaway that GGPoker has run to date.

 Fresh Off the Record-Shattering WSOP 2020, GGPoker Announces $6.5 Million GTD Good Game Series of Poker